 - Professionally bottled and packaged

 - Seasoned and well-informed beer drinkers believe that the taste of Bass Ale has changed over the years, particularly the level of hop bitterness.
-Whether or not this is true depends on your taste buds.

 What does Bass Ale Taste Like?

 The finish is a slick combination of soft hoppy bitterness and subtle undertones of nutty goodness.
-This full-flavored Ale is still brewed according to the original Bass Ale recipe of 1777.
+This full-flavored Ale is still brewed according to the Bass Ale original recipe of 1777.